fuseio/FIPs/FIPS/fip-8.md

-# [WIP] FIP8: Changing Validator Block Reward**
+# FIP8: Adjusting Block Rewards to Validator's Stake

 ## Problem

-The current consensus mechanism sn one important constraint:
+The current consensus mechanism has one important constraint:

 Validators cannot stake more than a minimum value of 100K Fuse. **Virtually, both the minimum stake and maximum stake are 100K**.
 While even if they could stake more, this wouldn't increase their reward.